wakululuu/tp/docs/DeveloperGuide.md

 #### Example usage scenario

 Step 1.
-The user executes `role-add cashier` to add the cashier role to the `UniqueRoleList` in the McScheduler `ModelManager`.
+The user executes `role-add Cashier` to add the cashier role to the `UniqueRoleList` in the McScheduler `ModelManager`.
 If the role being added already exists in the `UniqueRoleList`, `DuplicateRoleException` is thrown.

 ![AddRoleSequenceDiagram](images/AddRoleSequenceDiagram.png)